Each year at NLP University in California a general vision is set. This summer it was ‘caring for the collective’.

 This naturally lead to many discussions about caring for our environment, not just for future generations, but for us now.

-This coincided perfectly with one of the reasons Ed Hines and I decided a few months before to create a training in Paris on 16th & 17th November called Environment, Identity and Vision – Your Purpose and Planning on a Changing Planet.
+This coincided perfectly with one of the reasons Ed Hines and I decided to create a training called Environment, Identity and Vision – Your Purpose and Planning on a Changing Planet.
 We are holding this course in the venue in the Marais area of Paris where Ed and I started teaching together in 2002.

 Integrate to Accelerate

-Lastly, ‘perfect is the enemy of done’.
-We can often succumb to ‘analysis paralysis’, where we don’t act on important things in fear that it’s ‘not good enough’.
-I know that I have sometimes avoided things as it somehow seemed ‘better’ than the shame of inaction.
+Perfect is the enemy of done.
+We can often succumb to “analysis paralysis”, whereby we don’t act on important things out of fear that our actions will not be not good enough.
+I know I have sometimes avoided things as the shame of inaction seemed better than the fear of failure.
 Once I became aware of this, I decided to take that coaching advice and ‘push past it and act’.

 In the end, this is always the better route.